 In prescribing buspar for anxiety, the therapist might consider the existence of a generalized anxiety disorder.
 This medication offers short-term relief from the symptoms experience, affecting the neurotransmitter metabolism (serotonin, dopamine).
 It is recommended when other treatments have failed to work, or when experienced too many side effects from current drugs.

 Vitamin/mineral supplements have been shown to be beneficial in case of those who suffer from various types of anxiety.
 However, before taking any supplement, it is recommended to take a blood test and see if there are any existent nutritional deficiencies.
+Learn to track your supplements including vitamins and minerals to measure their efficacy.

 For example, many therapists prescribe magnesium for anxiety, as this mineral is often deficient in those who suffer from such problems.
 The supplement of choice should also contain B vitamins, vitamin A, vitamin C, vitamin D, vitamin E, amino acids, fish oil or even neurotransmitters (such as serotonin precursors – 5-HTP).